charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 ![Wheat field](/files/guns-germs-steel/wheat-tomasz-filipek-4x3.png)
 <span class="figure-caption">Wheat, barley, and peas were first domesticated in the Fertile Crescent about 10,000 years ago.</span>

+Neolithic humans in the Fertile Crescent domesticated wheat and peas about 10,000 years ago.
+Corn and beans were domesticated in the Americas about 6,000 years ago.
-Pizarro's technological advantage over Atahualpa comes as no surprise when we consider that wheat (domesticated 8,000 BC) gave Spain a 4,000 year head start compared to the Inca Empire's corn (domesticated 4,000 BC).
-That brings us to the "real" question of the book: why did the rise and spread of food production differ between continents?
+Pizarro's advantage over Atahualpa comes as no surprise when we realize that technology in Eurasia had a 4,000 year head start.
+The "real" question of the book then becomes: why did the rise and spread of food production differ between continents?

-According to Diamond, geography is a big factor.
+Diamond argues that geography is a big factor.
 Eurasia is the largest continent by far.
-It also has large and varied temperate regions, ideal for evolving a variety of wild grasses and legumes.
+It also has large and diverse temperate regions, ideal for evolving a variety of wild grasses and legumes.
 Wheat, native to the Fertile Crescent, is high in protein and easy to domesticate[^3].
-Corn, on the other hand, is low in protein and required such extensive domestication that it barely resembles its wild ancestor.
+Corn is low in protein and required such extensive domestication that it barely resembles its wild ancestor.
 Diamond further argues that hunter-gatherers were deeply familiar with nearby native plants; it's very unlikely that neolithic humans in the Americas overlooked a better grain than corn.

 [^3]: Wild wheat stalks shatter when ripe, dropping the kernels on the ground.
 A single mutation kept the stalks in tact.
 The mutated wheat is easier to harvest, and therefore more likely to be spread.
 Barley and peas were domesticated similarly.

-Humans in Eurasia also had access to the best native animals for livestock.
+Neolithic humans in Eurasia also had access to the best native animals for livestock.
-There are about 150 species of large plant-eating mammal on the planet.
-The vast majority of them are mean (zebra), panicky (antelope), territorial (deer), slow to mature (elephant), or reluctant to breed in captivity (vicuña[^4]).
+The vast majority of large plant-eating mammals are mean (zebra), panicky (antelope), territorial (deer), slow to mature (elephant), or reluctant to breed in captivity (vicuña[^4]).
 Only about a dozen species are well-suited to domestication, and almost all of them (camel, cow, donkey, goat, horse, pig, sheep, and water buffalo) are native to Eurasia[^5].
 Llamas and alpacas, native to the Americas, aren't strong enough to carry a rider or pull a plow.
-Dogs were domesticated by early humans worldwide, but only protein-starved societies ever resorted to eating them.
+Dogs were available worldwide, but only protein-starved societies ever resorted to eating them.

 [^4]: When this book was written, it was believed that llamas and alpacas were domesticated from the same species.
 More recent analysis suggests instead that the alpaca is descended from the vicuña.